Hit and run, public servants and Uli Hoeneß' sentence

 What is actually the reason, I asked myself, why hit-and-run is a punishable offense?
 Or in legalese: what is the protected legal interest here?
 Spontaneously, one would certainly think: the person who has been harmed must be protected.
 If you think that way, it's okay to stick a business card under the windshield wiper.

 But far from it!
 The protected legal interest here is not the injured party who gets a new car door, but the state's claim for punishment!
-The state does not care whether the other driver has suffered any damage, it is more concerned with being able to enforce its criminal claim.
+The state doesn't care whether the other driver has suffered any damage, it is more concerned with being able to enforce its criminal claim.
 Therefore, in the eyes of the state, it is an offense if I drive away.
 Not because the injured party doesn't get his money, but because I make it more difficult or impossible for the state to punish me!

 And so we are still living in the old Prussia, in the thinking of authority, and we can see that here too in the Hoeneß case.
 He didn't take something from the citizen, but from the state, and the state doesn't want to put up with that!